-In her lecture Tina Saaby will share some of her learnings from being city architect in Copenhagen, designing the city as partner in WITRAZ architects and from conversations with citymakers, politicians and citizens around the world.
+In her lecture Tina Saaby will share some of her learnings from being city architect in Copenhagen and Gladsaxe, designing the city as partner in WITRAZ architects and from conversations with citymakers, politicians and citizens around the world.
 She will reflect on element as climate change, placemaking, bikeculture, nature in the city and how to create cities for and with people.

 She is working now as an urban expert at Jan Gehl Architects and owner of Tina Saaby Copenhagen.
 Since April 2020 she is city architect of Gladsaxe, a part of greater Copenhagen.